5 conditions where CBD may succeed existing medication

 The complex mental illness psychosis is not easy to treat, as is clear by the limitations of current anti-psychotic drugs.
 Cannabis would never have been considered a treatment for psychosis before we began to learn about the individual effects of cannabinoids.
 This is because cannabis is thought to trigger psychosis in people already predisposed to the condition.

 But research indicates that non-intoxicating CBD is an appropriate antidote for psychosis, through the same mechanism in which it reduces the psychoactive effects of THC.
 The anti-psychotic potential of CBD has become greater and more obvious since first being documented in the 1980s, thanks to studies on the ECS and cannabinoid receptors.

 There are multiple types of migraine, some of which come with the unusual but troublesome ‘aura’ symptoms – not only do these cause pain in the head, but disrupts our sense of light and sound.
 The migraine treatments available now can combat symptoms to some extent, but the side effects reduce their overall therapeutic value.

 But correcting ECS functionality may help get to the root cause of migraines, and the aura symptoms in particular.
 Studies on ECS dysregulation – known as Clinical Endocannabinoid Deficiency – propose that regulating the CB1 receptor can solve an overactive sensory hyperalgesia.
 Preliminary studies also show certain cannabinoid medications to be as helpful as existing migraine drugs, with fewer side effects.

-The availability of CBD wholesale as a food supplement in stores and online has shown us what CBD could be useful for, without the teams of scientific evidence.
+The availability of CBD wholesale as a food supplement in stores and in online dispensaries has shown us what CBD could be useful for, without the teams of scientific evidence.
 Now scientists have a better idea which fields to target in their research.